crackersthecat/voting-straw-poll/README.md

 Once the real consituency data is in place the drop down will be very long - use the chosen.js plugin to make it easier to use.

 ### Prevent someone from voting more than once
-Set a cookie with javascript once someone has voted to stop them voting again
+Set a cookie with Javascript once someone has voted to stop them voting again

+## Other notes
+I have set this up as a development environment only, so I am using sqlite.

+I used django 1.7, python 2.7.9 and the django compressor - requirements are stored in requirements.txt